 For users who prefer to keep their Microsoft account linked but want to skip the password prompt at startup, Windows offers an automatic sign-in feature.
 This method keeps the password set on the account but logs you in automatically.

-and press Enter.
+Windows + R to open the Run dialog, then type netplwiz and press Enter.
 This opens the User Accounts panel.

 If the option to uncheck the password requirement is missing, open Settings > Accounts > Sign-in options and turn off For improved security, only allow Windows Hello sign-in for Microsoft accounts on this device.
-This will make the option reappear in netplwiz
+This will make the option reappear in netplwiz.

 Remove Password Using Windows Terminal